midokura/wasmcon-workshop-2023-09/README.md

 - **Step 1.** Start New Terminal on your VS Code on your laptop
    <br><img src=images/Prerequisites/Start_Terminal_VSCode.jpg width=75%><br>

 - **Step 2.** Go to the “PORTS” tab, then confirm the settings of port forwarding are as attached
    ![Alt text](images/Prerequisites/Confirm_Port_Forwarding.jpg)

+   We use 1884 instead of 1883 to avoid conflict with user's personal MQTT.

 #### 4. Sending Configuration of MQTT to Raspberry Pi